-A cruise cabin crawl is when a group of passengers staying in different cabins organizes an event where they visit each other’s cabins.
+A cabin crawl is an event organized by passengers on a cruise, where they visit each other’s cabins.
 It’s usually used as a way to see various cabin grades on a cruise ship and often takes place early in the cruise.

 Many cabin crawls are for the purpose of simply visiting other cabins.
 Some can have a different focus and be around having a drink in each cabin/enjoying snacks and gifts with fellow guests.

 Cruise cabin crawls are usually organized by the passengers and are mostly unofficial.
 In some situations, you may find that the cruise line will organize a similar event but it’s primarily the guests that organize the cabin crawls.

 On new ships or media cruises, you may find that the cruise line organizes a cabin crawl as a way to show passengers new cabins.

 If you are organizing a cabin crawl on a cruise it’s usually good manners to let the cruise line know about it, especially if you are planning on visiting premium areas like The Haven on Norwegian Cruise Line or the Yacht Club on MSC Cruises.
 The staff doesn’t really appreciate having lots of guests going in and out of cabins without any warning, understandably so.

 On some cabin crawls you may only be able to attend if you are happy to have your cabin visited as part of the crawl.
 Of course, if there are multiple cabins of the same grade it’s unlikely that the crawl will visit all of them.